bjucps/cps110-thinkcspy/_sources/04-ObjectsModules/WhatisaProgrammingLanguage.rst

 2. The **standard library**, which defines additional built-in functions and classes that are available to use in programs written in that language.

-To explain the difference between the language specification and the library, consider the following short program:
+To explain the difference between the language specification and the library, consider the following short program that computes the square root of a number and displays the result:

 .. sourcecode:: python

    import math

    x = math.sqrt(3)
-   print(x + 5)
+   print(x)

-The Python language specification defines rules of syntax that specify how you write assignment statements like ``x = math.sqrt(3)`` and function call statements like ``print(x + 5)``.
+The Python language specification defines rules of syntax that specify how you write assignment statements like ``x = math.sqrt(3)`` and function call statements like ``print(x)``.
 It also defines certain built-in functions, like ``print``, ``len``, and ``input``.
 However, let's look at line 3.
 That line invokes a function named ``sqrt`` that is defined in the math section of the Python Standard Library.
-The Python Standard Library is a collection of function and class definitions that you can make use of when you write Python programs.
+The Python Standard Library is a collection of additional function and class definitions that you can make use of when you write Python programs.
 In order to use the standard library, you must write ``import`` statements, such as the example on line 1.
 More on that shortly.

-.. admonition: What's a function definition?
+.. admonition:: What's a function definition?

    If the notion of a function definition is a little fuzzy, that's because you haven't seen one yet.
 Later in this book there is a whole chapter devoted to defining your own functions.
 But to help add some concreteness to this discussion, let me give you a sneak peak and show you